 Innovation Research – From Origin to Current Frontier – IØ8902

-The NORSI course Innovation research – from origin to current frontier – IØ9802 aims to provide a set of advanced insights into the field of innovation studies focusing on theoretical developments as well as strategic innovation managment.
+The NORSI course Innovation research – From origin to current frontier – IØ9802 aims to provide a set of advanced insights into the field of innovation studies focusing on theoretical developments as well as strategic innovation managment.

 NORSI Institutions: The course is part of Nordic Research School on Innovation and Entreprenurship (NORSI).
 This NORSI course is organized and co-created in collaboration between NTNU, HVL and UiO-TIK.
 The course will be held at UIO and the ECTS is provided by NTNU.